intel/QAT_Engine/docs/install.md

 co-existence.
 Please refer [here](qat_common.md#binary-rpm-package) for the details.

+Also there is dockerfile available for QAT Engine with QATlib and HAproxy with QAT which can be built into docker images.
+Please refer [here](../dockerfiles/README.md) for more details.

 ## Installing from Source code.
 QAT Engine supports various crypto libraries and QAT generations with both hardware and software based accelerations.
 Follow the steps below